 Before You Fly: The Essential Pre-Flight Checklist

 A successful flight begins on the ground.
 Rushing this stage is one of the biggest mistakes new pilots make.
 Before you even think about taking off, running through a consistent pre-flight checklist ensures safety for you, your drone, and those around you.
+For see our consumer recommendations on this site.

 - Check Your Batteries: Ensure your drone battery and controller battery are fully charged.
 There’s nothing worse than having your flight cut short by a low battery warning, or worse, losing control.